Learning the meanings of function words from grounded language using a visual question answering model: Introduction

 Throughout this paper, we will address three major research questions:

-\begin{enumerate} \item \textbf{How do visually grounded question answering models learn to represent and interpret function words and do these representations generalize to unseen linguistic and visual contexts?} \item \textbf{Does the existence alternative expressions in each reasoning pair affect their acquisition or are the meanings of function words acquired in isolation?} \item \textbf{Do models learn these function words in a similar order to children and are these ordering effects the results of their frequency or do they follow from other conceptual explanations?} \end{enumerate}
+\begin{enumerate} \item \textbf{How do visually grounded question answering models learn to represent and interpret function words and do these representations generalize to unseen linguistic and visual contexts?} \item \textbf{Does the existence of alternative expressions in each reasoning pair affect their acquisition or are the meanings of function words acquired in isolation?} \item \textbf{Do models learn these function words in a similar order to children and are these ordering effects the results of their frequency or do they follow from other conceptual explanations?} \end{enumerate}

-With respect to our first research question, each of our function words of interest are defined in absolute terms in the CLEVR dataset we use.
-For example \textit{or} is defined as the logical operator, $A \lor B$, and \textit{more} is defined as greater than, $A > B$.
+With respect to our first research question, each of our function words of interest are defined in absolute terms and mapped to a function over predicates in the CLEVR dataset we use.
+For example \textit{or} is defined as the logical operator, $A \lor B$, \textit{more} is defined as the function greater than, $|A| > |B|$, and \textit{behind} is defined as having a y-coordinate that is strictly greater than some other referent's, as in Figure \ref{fig:clevr-ex-behind}.
 In practice however, most of these words have much more gradient meanings when used by people in naturalistic contexts.
 The use of language in context distinguishes semantic representations from pragmatic interpretations.
-We probe how models interpret these words in novel context to determine how their meanings may be represented.
+We probe how models interpret these words in novel contexts to determine how their meanings may be represented.
 Do their interpretations suggest that they have clear cut thresholds that distinguish the meaning of words like \textit{more} and \textit{fewer}, or does linguistic gradience arise as a result of their learning environment when exposed to grounded language use in continuous visual settings?
-If models can learn representations which lead to gradient interpretations in novel contexts by using simple learning algorithms, then we can offer proof of concept evidence that function words are learnable from supervised data using non-symbolic learning mechanisms.
+In the CLEVR dataset, the underlying meanings of words like \textit{more} and \textit{behind} is threshold-based.
+So, the statement `there are more As than Bs' is always interpreted as true as long as the difference between $|A|$ and $|B|$ is over some threshold, here $|A| - |B| > 0$.
+Linguistic gradience on the other hand may be thought of as allowing words to have different interpretations depending on context as a function of some gradient factor.
+So instead, we may expect our statement `there are more As than Bs' to be interpreted as true or false as a function of the magnitude of the difference $|A| - |B|$ across contexts rather than based on some context-agnostic threshold.
+If models can learn representations which lead to gradient interpretations in novel contexts by using simple learning algorithms, then we can offer proof of concept evidence that these function words are learnable from supervised data using non-symbolic learning mechanisms.